 A procession of battered portraits with cracked paint lined the walls between millennium-old tapestries, gleaming suits of armour.
 Harry drifted past them, brushing the crumbs of his lunch off his robes to join the crumbs of his breakfast.

 Stupid bloody Hermione.
-He hurled the last bite of his sandwich into the face of a suit armour.
+He hurled the last bite of his sandwich into the face of a suit of armour.
 And her stupid bloody obsession with being better than everyone.
 And her stupid bloody fear of not being needed.

 Harry slipped his wand out of his sleeve and vanished the chunk of sandwich.
 ‘She’s going to have even fewer friends than me if she keeps this stupid bloody stuff up.’
 He stuffed his wand back away.
 ‘And I still need somewhere to practice while I’m using the time-turner in the Chamber of Secrets.’